PROJECT POSTING GUIDELINES - Read this, darn it!

 6) This isn't so much a project posting guideline as it is a guideline for those of you keeping track of projects.
 If a project thread hasn't been posted in for more than six months, it may not be such a good idea to bump it asking if it has been released yet.
 If it has been released, odds are that the author will update his topic with information about the release.

 8) !!
-NEW !! for 2013: Randy has added project thumbnail support for the Projects and Resources forums.
+NEW !! for 2013: Randy has added project thumbnail support for the Projects section.
+Your thread will have a nice little thumbnail image in the thread list.
 By default, the thumbnail will be the first image posted to the thread, but this can be manipulated through BBCode like this:

 [thumb]http://imagebarf.gov/maisuperawesomesauceimage.gif[/thumb]